EthanGroat/FakeEngine/README.md

 * Build a damn object association framework

-    * Objects will all have a transform attribute (or assumed tranform of 0)
+    * Objects will all have a transform attribute (or assumed transform of 0)

     * Objects can include containers, obj models, sprites, light sources, C++ scripts, Python scripts, etc.